-VAI has conducted a TIA in order to assess the potential impacts on the transportation infrastructure associated with the proposed construction of 1,500,000 sf warehouse space that will be comprised as the proposed 800,000 sf warehouse building to be located at 555 Hopping Brook Road in Holliston, Massachusetts and the remaining 700,000 sf build-out of warehouse space to be developed in the future.
+VAI has conducted a TIA in order to assess the potential impacts on the transportation infrastructure associated with the proposed construction of 1,500,000 sf warehouse space that will be comprised as the proposed 800,000 sf warehouse building to be located at 555 Hopping Brook Road in Holliston, Massachusetts and the remaining 700,000 sf buildout of warehouse space to be developed in the future.
 Based on this assessment, we have concluded the following with respect to the Project:

-- 1. Using trip-generation statistics published by ITE, the Project is expected to generate approximately 1,310 vehicle trips on an average weekday (two-way volume over the operational day of the Project, or 655 vehicles entering and 655 exiting), with 136 vehicle trips (105 vehicles entering and 31 exiting) expected during the weekday morning peak hour and 152 vehicle trips (41 vehicles entering and 111 exiting) expected during the weekday evening peak hour. - 2.
-The addition of 700,000 sf warehouse representing build-out of the remaining portion of the Hopping Brook Business Park is expected to generate an additional 1,152 vehicle trips on an average weekday (two-way volume over the operational day of the Project, or 576 vehicles entering and 576 exiting), with 119 vehicle trips (92 vehicles entering and 27 exiting) expected during the weekday morning peak hour and 133 vehicle trips (36 vehicles entering and 97 exiting) expected during the weekday evening peak hour. - 3.
+- 1. Using trip-generation statistics published by ITE, the Project is expected to generate approximately 1,310 vehicle trips on an average weekday (two-way volume over the operational day of the Project, or 655 vehicles entering and 655 exiting), with 136 vehicle trips (105 entering and 31 exiting) expected during the weekday morning peak hour and 152 vehicle trips (41 entering and 111 exiting) expected during the weekday evening peak hour. - 2.
+The addition of 700,000 sf warehouse representing build-out of the remaining portion of the Hopping Brook Business Park is expected to generate an additional 1,152 vehicle trips on an average weekday (two-way volume over the operational day of the Project, or 576 vehicles entering and 576 exiting), with 119 vehicle trips (92 entering and 27 exiting) expected during the weekday morning peak hour and 133 vehicle trips (36 entering and 97 exiting) expected during the weekday evening peak hour. - 3.
 Due to the expected revisions in development at the Hopping Brook Business Park, the Park is expected to generate approximately 67 percent (84 percent in comparison with average daily trip of 36,900 vehicles), 78 percent, and 79 percent fewer trips during the respective average weekday, weekday morning peak hour, and weekday evening peak hour time periods than was anticipated in earlier MEPA filings for the development. - 4.
-The installation of a traffic control signal at the Hopping Brook Road intersection with Washington Street and the accompanying construction of a left-turn lane on the Washington Street westbound approach is recommended to accommodate the Project traffic increase at the intersection.
-With this improvement in place, all movements at the intersection were shown to operate at LOS D or better during the peak hours.
+Traffic signal control is warranted at the Hopping Brook Road intersection with Washington Street under 2020 Existing, 2027 Build, and 2027 Ultimate-Build traffic-volume conditions for Signal Warrant 1 (Eight-Hour), Signal Warrant 2 (Four-Hour), and Signal Warrant 3 (Peak-Hour).
+The accompanying construction of a left-turn lane on the Washington Street westbound approach is recommended to accommodate the Project traffic increase at the intersection.
+With this improvement in place, all movements at the intersection were shown to operate at LOS D or better during the peak hours with the overall intersection operating at LOS C or better. - 5.
+The traffic signal will introduce greater gaps in Washington Street through traffic, so that side streets and driveways along Washington Street will operate with less delay. - 6.
+Unlike some general warehouse tenants that receive deliveries from independent local or regional carriers and have no influence over routes the drivers use to get to the site, the tenant of the Project warehouse owns the fleet of trucks that will be traveling to and from this site.
+Therefore, they have control over routes that the trucks will utilize to access the site.
+Accordingly, the tenant has agreed to the Town's requirement that truck traffic not use South Street to travel to or from the site.